MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/news/quickstart.md

 > [!NOTE]
 > The body is a string, and can contain raw text or **JSON**.

-## Creating title news
+## Creating Title News

-There are two ways to create title news entries:
+There are two ways to create Title News entries:

 1. Via Game Manager.
 2. Using the Admin **API** method [AddNews](xref:titleid.playfabapi.com.admin.title-widedatamanagement.addnews).

-To create title news entries with Game Manager, you will need to be familiar with [Game Manager](../../config/gamemanager/quickstart.md).
+To create Title News entries with Game Manager, you will need to be familiar with [Game Manager](../../config/gamemanager/quickstart.md).

 In the **Game Manager** screen: